szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 If the performance of single thread is OK, you can try to optimize it more by using multithread with segments of your data struture.

-My another three articles,
+My three other articles,

 1. [skip list performance with memory layout](skip_list_performance_with_memory.md)
 2. [Vector Skip List vs Skip List](vector_skip_list.md)
 3. [Which Skip List is faster](which_skip_list_is_faster.md)

-has the same idea.
+have the same idea.